-The Nancy A. Humphreys Institute works to increase the political participation and power of social workers and the communities they serve so public policy reflects our profession’s values and commitment to social justice.
+Founded in 1995 by the late former UConn School of Social Work Dean Nancy A. Humphreys, The Nancy A. Humphreys Institute for Political Social Work works to increase the political participation and power of social workers and the communities they serve so public policy reflects our profession’s values and commitment to social justice.
 Our primary programming includes:

 - Nonpartisan voter engagement.
 We train students, communities, agencies, and the profession on the importance of voter turnout to healthy communities, organizational mission, and impact.
 We are co-founders of the National Social Work Voter Mobilization Campaign and the VotingIsSocialWork.org website.
 We are also members of the Hartford Votes~Votas Coalition and work with partners to increase voter engagement and turnout.

 - The Campaign School for Social Workers.
-Now in it's 27th year, the Institute has supported more than 2,500 students, social workers, and leaders on how to lead in policy and politics as volunteers, candidates, and advocates.
-For registration links and information, click here.
+Now in it's 28th year, the Campaign School for Social Workers has supported more than 2,600 students, social workers, and leaders on how to lead in policy and politics as volunteers, candidates, and advocates.
+Read more about the Campaign School 2024 and how to register.

 - Research.
 Our Research Advisory Committee includes faculty from across the country who collaborate on research related to political participation and voting as a social determinant of health.